marj73/AGDA_Rbook/docs/06-Exp_RF.md

 <img src="06-Exp_RF_files/figure-html/Global-Var-Imp-1.png" width="672" style="display: block; margin: auto;" />

-#### Local feature importance
+### Local feature importance mapping

-We can plot the local feature importance scores for the two variables that are globally most important, the slope and the distance to road, with the output values mapped over the geographic space.
+We can display the local feature importance scores for the two variables that are globally most important, the slope and the distance to road, with the output values mapped over the geographic space.

 ```r